purduehackers/evergreen/events/passport-ceremonies/event.md

 [^1]: The book tape should be held as straight as you can.
 Carefully and slowly lay down the very top of the tape on the
       data page.
 Once the top is down, gently let the rest of the tape fall down.
 If done right, the tape should be on with no crinkles or bubbles.
 If you don't get it right, it's okay.
-[^2]: The XActo knife should be held at a 45-degree angle to the paper.
+[^2]: The X-Acto knife should be held at a 45-degree angle to the paper.
 The ruler should be held down on the paper to
       ensure a straight cut.
 If the paper doesn't cut all the way, repeat the cut until the paper is cut through.
 [^3]: The glue should be applied as a thin line in an `S` pattern or a thick line diagonally, such that there isn't too
       much glue on the card.
 If there is too much glue, card will slide around and the glue will seep out the sides or